RealTrashBin/OrganyaMaker16/README.md

 16 Melody Tracks with 100 Waveforms to select from, along with 16 Dram Tracks with 43 Dram Samples to choose from.

-Compatable with previous versions of OrgMaker.
+Compatable with all ORG files.

-Exporting ORG-16 File as a WAV file.
+Exporting ORG-16 as a WAV file.

 (Soon)Cave Story Engine 2 support!!